nelson-n/cs-math-nn/README.md

-# computer science - math - neural networks
+## computer science - math - neural networks

 This curriculum is my personal approach to learning topics in computer science, mathematics, and neural networks from first principles.
 This repository is not necessarily a full curriculum, but rather a reflection of my interests, needs, and gaps in my knowledge.
-However, my goal is to build a curriculum that covers the whole compute stack from transistors and assembly to the math underpinning gradient descent and the implementation of neural networks.
-As such, the lessons I compile below should form a solid curriculum on computer science, mathematics, and neural networks.
+However, my goal is to build a curriculum that covers the whole compute stack from transistors and assembly to the math underpinning neural networks.

-### To-Do List
-List 1, Porting in Pre-Existing Work:
-* **The Internet** Port in pre-existing notes on the internet.
-* **Machine Learning / AI** Port in pre-existing work from scientia.
-* **Statistics / Mathematics** Port in pre-existing work from scientia.

-List 2, DSA + C++ + Low Level Python:
-* **Higher Level Languages** Finish Fluent Python.
-* **Data Structures** Learn data structures.
-* **Algorithms** Learn algorithms.
-* **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple, dictionary, set.
-For example, build a low-level hash table function and then use this to build a dictionary type in Python (before being able to do this, a hashing function must be built from scratch).
-Build in C++ and then port to Python.
-Use `timeit` to compare the speed of lookup using the standard python dictionary/set type to lookup using my custom built data type.
-* **Lower Level Languages** Learn C++ basics.
-* **Lower Level Languages** Replicate lower level Python functions such as len() in C++, then port to Python and interface with low-level data structures that were already built from scratch.
-* Build a dictionary method using C++ and an R dictionary interface.
-Then publish an R dictionary class to CRAN.

-List 3, Neural Network Work:
-* **Machine Learning / AI** Work on karpathy lectures, tinygrad tutorial, building paradigmatic models in order from scratch until Transformer model is understood.
+As such, the lessons I compile below should form a solid computer science, math, and deep learning curriculum.

 ### Sections